 Marguerite Carmel Mills

-Marguerite is a current graduate student in the University of Minnesota's Geographic Information Science Master's Program with an emphasis in sociology.
-Her work focuses on research that addresses issues faced by marginalized communities.
-She is interested in using the power of spatial analysis, place-based narratives, and digital media rich platforms to bring underrepresented stories to light.
+An award-winning cartographer, Mills uses the power of spatial analysis, place-based narratives, and media rich platforms to bring underrepresented stories to light.
+In addition to cartographic work, she is a skilled theorist and writer in the area of property, housing, and inequality.
+For a sampling of her work, see the project section.
 A member of the Mapping Prejudice project, she has been practicing this community focused approach to GIS research since 2018.